Astromis/TextExtractor/README.md

 ```bash
 export TESSDATA_PREFIX=/path/to/downloaded/data
 ```
 In this directory, create one more dir named *tessdata* and place trained data there.
+If you want to use CLI version, you can also put the data into /usr/share/tesseract-ocr/tessdata/ and specify the language trough the -l key.
+Also, you can specify -c tessedit_write_images=true in order to see the result of image preprocessing.

 ## Further work
 * Add supporting doc files